 To gain mechanistic insights on cellular aging, PI Qin developed a basic mathematical model of cellular aging based on gene interaction network.
 This model network is made of only nonaging components - the function of gene interactions decrease with a constant mortality rate (Figure XXX).
 Death of a cell occurs when an essential gene loses all of its interactions, equivalent to the deletion of an essential gene.
 Gene interactions are modeled as intrinsically stochastic, following a Poisson distribution in the prototype.
 Qin was able to show that the characteristics of biological aging, the exponential increase of mortality rate over time, can arise from this gene network model.
 Hence, by definition, cellular aging is an emergent property of this model network.

 The basic network contains K essential modules, and each module contains one essential and n non-essential genes.
 The biological functionality of each interaction is assumed to be non-aging and decline exponentially with a constant rate of µ.
-Death of a cell occurs when an essential gene losed all of its interactions to non-essential genes, equivalent to the experimental deletion of an essential gene.
+Death of a cell occurs when an essential gene lose all of its interactions to non-essential genes, equivalent to the experimental deletion of an essential gene.
 Initially, the probability of an interaction in each module being functional is assumed to be p.
 The mortality rate of the this system is

 m≈m0 eGt , when t ≪1/µ.
 Eq 1

-where m0 = CKnpµ(1-p)n-1 , and G = µp(n-1)/(1-p), µ is the constant mortality rate of each ineraction, C is a normalization constant (Qin, preparation).
-[Figure XXX to show m0 and R] {Gavrilov, 1991 #1785;Gavrilov, 2001 #397}
+where m0 = CKnpµ(1-p)n-1 , and G = µp(n-1)/(1-p), µ is the constant mortality rate of each interaction, C is a normalization constant (Qin, preparation).
+[Figure XXX to show m0 and R] This network model has its roots in the reliability model of aging, and Eq 1 can be found using the ‘initial virtual age’ method developed by Gavrilov and Gavirolva {Gavrilov, 1991 #1785;Gavrilov, 2001 #397} .

 The rate of aging, G, is approximately proportional to the number of interactions per essential gene (n) and will increases dramatically at chances of these interactions being active become higher (p).
 The number of interactions per gene can be viewed a measure of network robustness.
 In real gene networks with much more complex interactions, the loss of one gene’s function could be remediated by repair mechanisms, other genes with overlapping functions {Wagner, 2000 #567;Gu, 2003 #537}, or alternative pathways through network buffering mechanisms {Wagner, 2000 #567}.
 The ability of biological systems to maintain homeostasis is often termed ‘robustness’.
 Formally, robustness can be defined as persistence of phenotypes in the presence of genetic, environmental, or stochastic changes {Balouri, 2008 #533;Masel, 2009 #532}.
 In the present proposal, Qin aims to study how complex gene interactions influence G and m0 in order to extend the basic network model of aging.

 3.3.3 Model properties, predictions, implications and limitations.

 The most important property of the model is the Strehler-Mildvan correlation – the trade-off between G and m0.
-Using the same method as in Gavrilov and Gavriolova 2001{Gavrilov, 1991 #1785;Gavrilov, 2001 #397}, it can shown that ln(m0) ≈ -BG + Intercept, where B and Intercept are constants based on K, µ, and p.
+Using the same method as in the work of Gavrilov and Gavriolova {Gavrilov, 1991 #1785;Gavrilov, 2001 #397}, it can shown that ln(m0) ≈ -BG + Intercept, where B and Intercept are constants based on K, µ, and p.
 This property can explain the ‘conserved’ demographic characteristic of aging.

 The most important prediction is the counter-intuitive positive correlation between the Gompertz coefficient G and network robustness – more robust cells have higher rate of aging.
 It is counter-intuitive because aging dynamics is quantified here by two Gompterz parameters, G and m0, with only G as a measure of rate.
 In contrast, the colloquial meaning of aging rate actually contains information for both parameters.